Vyral/base-template/_posts/2019-05-20-is-a-reverse-mortgage-right-for-you.md

 The way you leverage these loans can also be highly flexible depending on your goals.
 Many buyers may choose, for example, to decide to set aside some of their equity to apply toward their retirement, rather than using 100% of it toward their next loan.
 Reverse mortgages offer the benefit of allowing you to live in a home without a monthly mortgage payment, while simultaneously boosting your retirement nest egg.&nbsp;

-The most important thing to remember when seeking this, or any other, home loan is to **partner with a real estate professional who can help guide your develop a plan that suits your specific circumstances.**
+The most important thing to remember when seeking this, or any other, home loan is to **partner with a real estate professional who can help you develop a plan that suits your specific circumstances.**

 If you have any other questions or would like more information, feel free to give me or my team a call or send us an email.
 We look forward to hearing from you soon.